Alexandre Guedes: Raków Częstochowa

-Albirex Niigata
+Later career

 Guedes returned to Japan in March 2022, agreeing to a deal at J2 League's Albirex Niigata.
+He went back to Portugal in the 2023 January transfer window, with F.C.
+Paços de Ferreira who were last in the top flight.
+He scored his only goal on 21 May in the 3–1 home defeat of Rio Ave FC, not being able to prevent relegation as second-bottom.

+On 27 July 2023, Guedes signed for Atlético Petróleos de Luanda, reigning champions of the Angolan Girabola.
+In July 2024, he moved to the Saudi First Division League on a contract at Al-Faisaly FC.

 International career

 While in representation of the Portugal under-19 side, Guedes was one of three top scorers at the 2013 UEFA European Championship in Lithuania with his tally of three goals.
 He recorded two in a 4–1 group win over the Netherlands and one more in a 2–2 draw with Serbia in the semi-finals, though his attempt was saved by Predrag Rajković as the Serbs won on penalties.